eCommerce

 So what exactly is sales portal software?
 Basically, it's the same as a CMS, or website-building software.
 The main difference is that it's designed to be more modular, meaning that it's designed to be highly customized to allow new functionality to be "snapped" onto the site to extend functionality to your specific needs.

 The second is the ability to easily integrate it with other line-of-business applications.
-You can't have a great sales portal if you can't bring in all your Sales collateral, leads registration, training materials, etc. into the site easily.
+You can't have a great sales portal if you can't bring in all your sales collateral, leads registration, training materials, etc. into the site easily.
 Portals are designed to do just that.

 Dynamic Content

 What is dynamic content?
-It is content that is served up dynamically in the portal only when it is supposed to.
+It is relevant content that is served up dynamically in the portal only when it is supposed to.
 How?
 With granular access control.
 For example, if you have a page with 10 different partner price lists on it, you'd only want the appropriate price list to show up for each partner (i.e. Reseller sees the reseller pricing, Wholesales theirs, and so forth).

-While this feature is easy to talk about, it's much less easy to provide unless the platform you chose has this built in as core functionality.
+While this feature is easy to talk about, it's much less easy to provide unless the digital platform you chose has this built in as core functionality.
 That's why Clarity uses the platforms that we do, that provide this out-of-the-box, and easy so your team can quickly reap the benefits of a powerful, yet easy-to-use system.

 Document Management System